dicaormu/fizzBuzzKata/README.md

 # complex fizz buzz

-the same rules of fizz buzz, but aditionally, if the number contains 3 or 5, return ##fizz## if it's a 3; ##buzz## if it's a 5 where ## are the numbers in the sides of the 3 or 5
+the same rules of fizz buzz, but aditionally, if the number contains 3 or 5, return ##fizz## if it's a 3; ##buzz## if it's a 5 where ## are the numbers at the side of 3 or 5